kowaltek/tech-blog/content/posts/dva-c02.md

 Prefixes used in notifications shouldn't start with `/` character for first folder.
 Many characters - including `=` require special handling and have different behaviour when setting from console than when setting using cdk for example.
 The way to encode such characters when setting prefix or suffix with cdk is to do it manually.

+### S3 Select

+S3 Select is a feature that allows you to retrieve only a subset of data from an S3 object using simple SQL expressions.
+It works directly on objects stored in S3 without needing to retrieve the entire file.

+Key characteristics differentiating it from Athena:

+ - works on individual S3 objects (CSV, JSON, Parquet),
+ - uses a subset of SQL (simple WHERE clauses, column selection),
+ - processes data directly within S3,
+ - best for simple filtering of individual files.

 ### AWS Snow family